hapax/hapax.github.io/assets/teaching.md

 ## Stuck in the scrubland

-Imagine that, in high school, you had hiking classes.
+I want you to imagine a reality, not so different from our own, where students in high school are forced to tak *hiking classes*.
-Every day, for a couple of hours, you and your classmates would trudge joylessly through a flat and featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.
+Every day, for a couple of hours, you and your classmates would trudge joylessly through a featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.
-The point, replies the teacher defensively, whenever a student asks, is to help you get better at walking, an important life skill you will need as an adult.
+When the class complains that the walk is boring and pointless, the teacher defensively replies that walking is an important life skill they will need as an adult.
-Heck, if you can't walk, how do you expect to get a job when you graduate!
+Heck, if you can't walk, how do you expect to get a job!

-But do you think you would enjoy hiking class?
+Do you think you would enjoy this hiking class?
-Would you blame students for losing interest and lagging behind, or for later identifying as people who hated hiking?
+Would you blame students for losing interest and lagging behind, and for later identifying as people who hated hiking?
 The problem is that, for most people, walking is not an intrinsically interesting activity.
-And the students could legitimately object: in the future, I'm just going to be walking from my house to the my car.
+And students they have no intention of walking for hours every day when they graduate.
-Why do I need to spend hours doing this each week?
+They plan to walk from the house to the car, and from the car to work, and maybe take the dog around the block every now and again.
-Heck, I'm going to avoid jobs that require a lot of walking.
+A job that requires hours of walking?
+No thank you!

 There seem to be two ways to fix the situation.
 The first is to dramatically lower our ambitions, and train students to walk from